Mani47e/HTML_Practice/README.md

-#  It conatins Basicds i learned in HTML
+#  It conatins Basics i learned in HTML